pablodecm/phd_thesis/src/105_chapter_5.md

 used to create a dataset (or library) of hemispheres.
 For each original event, a artificial event can be created by substituting each original hemisphere with its closest neighbours, once a distance metric for hemispheres has been defined.
+Figure adapted from [@Sirunyan:2018tki].
 ](gfx/105_chapter_5/hemisphere_mixing.pdf){
 #fig:hemisphere_mixing width=100%}